kveskimae/getawayplanner/README.md

 # Company Getaway Planner

-The participants get divided into teams and each team will be performing various activities.

 This app plans a day of activities, which start in the morning with a morning track.

+The company employees get divided into teams and each team will be performing various activities.

 The morning track goes till lunch (for example, at noon).

-Evening track continues after noon and ends with the motivational presentation.
+Evening track continues after lunch and ends with the motivational presentation.

 Teams (for example, team 1 and team 2) go through activities at the same time.